electricherd/audiobookfinder/README.md

 For a stunning live-coding example of Rust and an example of how to use trussh, which I'd like to implement, look at [Pierre-Étienne Meunier - Building SSH servers in minutes](https://www.youtube.com/watch?v=TKQoPQcKKTw), this is simply awesome.

+## Dependencies
+Unfortunately the program now uses mDNS-register with [dns-sd](https://github.com/plietar/rust-dns-sd) depends on Linux on [Avahi](https://www.avahi.org/) libavahi-client-dev or libavahi-compat-libdnssd-dev.
+It also breaks first the easy cross compilation :-( - I will see where this ends.
+But it works I can see myself with a mDNS scanner, so I can also find other audiobookfinder clients.

 ## My first program in Rust
 Actually I plan to do something useful.
-The program collects all information about (yet) audio books on different devices/clients, collect it and then do something with it, like showing stats, finding duplicates, aggregating everything at one place.
+The program collects all information about (yet) audio books on different devices/clients, stores it and then does something with it, like showing stats, finding duplicates, aggregating everything at one place.

 The primary goal is to learn Rust and to cover various aspects of the language, of which some of I already used inside the program, such as:
 * borrowing